andris1177/my-way-of-installing-arch/README.md

 ## Laptop specific settings

-### If you are using a laptop, you probably have to set a display scaling.
+### If you are using a laptop, you may want to set the display scaling.
 You can do this by creating a config file, it wouldn't work on the tty, but it will be visible after a restart in i3.

 ``` bash
 echo "Xft.dpi: 140" > ~/.Xresources